rreece/markdown2bib/README.md

 ## Getting started

 All you need is a working installation of python.
-Try running on the example test file, `test_bib.md`, by doing:
+Try running on the example test file:

     ./markdown2bib.py test_bib.md